 The young songwriter, 35 years old at the time of diagnosis, underwent brain surgery in a procedure called cardiac standstill, combined with hypothermia.
 Effectively the procedures meant that Pam would be dead during the surgery.
 Her blood would be pumped out of her body via machines and drugs would be infused to shut down brain activity and prevent coagulation.
 Tubes were inserted down her throat and machines did the breathing for her as well as introducing more drugs to keep the brain inactive.
 Small audio clicking devices were inserted into her ears so doctors could monitor brain stem activity.
 As if all of the above wasn’t enough her body temperature was lowered to 58 degrees Fahrenheit.

 I must admit prior to my daughter’s death I questioned near death experiences with a certain skepticism.
 It was not that I thought people were making those experiences up though.
 Until recently, I simply thought their experience was the product of a dying brain.
 Seeing a light having emotional feelings could all easily be summarized as a reaction of chemicals, reduced blood flow and fading electrical activity.
 Lately though I’ve dove into the subject even deeper looking for evidence of life after death.
 When a person has an experience that can be validated by the living, that is not as easy to chalk up to a chemical reaction within the brain.
-When they hear conversations while being dead that’s not due to chemicals.
+When they hear conversations taking place miles away while being dead that’s not due to chemicals.
 Is it proof of the afterlife?
 I’m starting to think it is.

 The beginning of an incredible journey